How to Deal With and Overcome Your Insecurities

 1. Value yourself.

-Acknowledge the inherent value that you have as a human being and really try to see the good of who you inherently are.
+Acknowledge your value as a human being and intentionally begin noticing the good, meaningful, caring, capable, lovable, or beautiful qualities that already exist within you.
 The voice of insecurity inside you has been calling out the not-so-good for a long time.
 Now, it’s time to intentionally evoke evidence of the good.
-Focus on who you are, rather than on who you aren’t.
+Focus on who you are, rather than on who you are not.

 2. Respond to your own needs.

 When you value yourself, you don’t put others’ needs ahead of your own.
 You recognize and value that you too, as a human being, have valid needs, wants, and concerns and that these need to be attended to regularly.
-When we don’t acknowledge that we have valid needs and we therefore don’t take actions to meet those needs, we inadvertently reinforce the false belief that we’re not good enough, not worthy, or not lovable.
-Someone who knows they are good enough, worthy enough, and lovable wouldn’t ignore their own needs, right?
+When we continually ignore our own needs, emotions, limits, or well-being, it can unintentionally reinforce old beliefs that our needs don’t matter or that we aren’t deserving of care and attention too.

 3. Meet and embrace your voice of insecurity.

 Your voice of insecurity, believe it or not, is actually trying to help you.
-This part of you that has this voice assumes that if it criticizes you and reminds you of your flaws, it will prevent you from all of the ramifications that come with not being good enough.
+This part of you that has this voice assumes that if it criticizes you and reminds you of your flaws, it will prevent you from all of the consequences that come with not being good enough.
 It doesn’t realize that its voice itself is doing a lot of the hurting.
 The key, then, becomes to work with, rather than run or hide from, your voice of insecurity.
-When you meet the part of you that feels insecure and let yourself spend some time with the feeling of insecurity that’s there is when you’ll be paving a way for your insecurity to become a tool of transformation and information.
-I describe how to understand and work with our voice of insecurity in this article about our inner critic.
-Read it all by clicking here.
+When we begin turning toward our insecurity with more honesty and compassion rather than shame or avoidance, we often begin understanding what it’s trying to protect and what it may need from us underneath.
+I share more how to understand and work with our voice of insecurity in this article about our inner critic.

 4. Learn to truly accept yourself.